DVA Compensation

 Your specialists must confirm that further rehabilitation is unlikely to increase your ability to work.
 You do not need to have completed a DVA rehabilitation program to satisfy this.
 The legislation requires evidence that rehabilitation wouldn’t help, not that you’ve tried and failed.

 No ‘alone test.’
-This is the critical difference from the VEA.
 Under the MRCA, the SRDP criteria at section 199(1)(d) do not require that your accepted conditions are the sole reason you can’t work.
 If your overall situation, including accepted and non-accepted conditions, means you can’t work more than 10 hours a week, and your impairment points are 50 or above, and rehabilitation won’t help, you can qualify.

 This single difference means veterans who were denied TPI under the VEA because they had contributing non-service conditions may qualify for SRDP under the MRCA.